 The management of the Fund is the responsibility of the Fund Manager.
 However, in accordance with the Fund's Agreement, the Fund Manager can delegate or assign its duties to one or more of the financial institutions in the Kingdom of Saudi Arabia and overseas.
+Accordingly, pursuant to agreements dated 1 January 2006, Mashreq Bank and Securities Investment Company BSC acts as sub-fund managers, and agreement dated 20 March 2014, Kuwait Financial Centre K.P.S.C "Markaz" acts as third sub-fund manager.

-The Fund commenced its activities on 31 December 2002, where the terms and conditions of the Fund were originally approved by the Saudi Central Bank (SAMA).
-On 20 December 2008, the terms and conditions of the fund were approved by the Capital Markets Authority (CMA) through their letter dated 12 Dhul Hijja 1429H (corresponding to 20 December 2008).".
+The Fund commenced its activities on 14 February 2006, where the terms and conditions of the Fund were originally approved by the Saudi Central Bank (SAMA).
+On 20 December 2008, the terms and conditions of the fund were approved by the Capital Markets Authority (CMA) through their letter dated 12 Dhul Hijja 1429H (corresponding to 20 December 2008)."